rapidminer-labs/clouddataproviders/README.md

 Cloud Data Providers
 =============================

-A template project for creating a RapidMiner Studio extension.
+A  project for creating a RapidMiner operators to get data from various cloud providers